November 4 in Yankee History

 • Bill Henderson (1901) is the senior in experience of three birthdaying righthanders who pitched only for the team in the Bronx.
 Henderson gave up seven hits and four earned runs over eight innings during three games for the 1930 Yankees.
 Trailing in experience are Roger Slagle (1953), who pitched to no record in just one game for the 1979 Yankees; and Loyd Colson (1947), who did exactly the same in Pinstripes in 1970.
 They played nine seasons apart; they were drafted nine years apart, Slagle the 20th pick of the secondary phase of the 1976 amateur draft; and Colson in the 28th round in 1967.

 • Lefty outfielder/DH Willie Calhoun (1994) perhaps gave the Yankees a bit more bounce than was anticipated by many when he was signed as a free agent prior to the 2023 season to battle for the (never to be reliably filled) left field spot.
 Drafted by Tampa in the 17th round in 2013 but unsigned, then chosen in the fourth round by the Dodgers in 2015, Willie hit five long balls and drove in 16 for the Bombers in 44 games, bringing his career numbers to 37 and 120, before being released August 1.
 He played 253 games with Texas and four with San Fran from 2017 through 2022.
+Willie hit five home runs with 20 rbi’s in 68 games for the Angels in 2024

 • We bring the birthday count to eight with two guys who were Yankee members for a time, but who never played for them.
 Righty reliever Logan Easley (1961) went 2-1 with the Pirates once the Yanks sent him there with Doug Drabek and Brian Fisher for Rick Rhoden, Cecilio Guante, and Pat Clements in June 1981.
 Easley had just been drafted by the Yankees in the 20th round of the amateur draft.
 And righty Chris Bushing (1967) threw six games for the 1993 Reds after spending nine months in the Yankee fold.
 The Bombers inked him to a free-agent deal in April 1990 and released him the following January.

-• Other birthdays: Hall of Famer Bobby Wallace (1973), who played the biggest chunk of his 25 years, starting in 1894, with the St. Louis Browns; Dick Groat (1930); Tito Francona (1933); Dick Selma (1943); Eric Karros (1967); Carlos Baerga (1968); Larry Bigbie (1977); John Grabow (1982); Eric Threets (1981); Chris Resop (1982); Evan MacLane (1982); Travis Blackley (1982); Joe Savery (1985); Chad Wallach (1991); Steven Duggar (1993); Chih-Wei Hu (1993); Cody Morris (1996); Brett de Geus (1997); and Gavin Hollowell (1997).
+• Other birthdays: Hall of Famer Bobby Wallace (1973), who played the biggest chunk of his 25 years, starting in 1894, with the St. Louis Browns; Dick Groat (1930); Tito Francona (1933); Dick Selma (1943); Eric Karros (1967); Carlos Baerga (1968); Larry Bigbie (1977); John Grabow (1982); Eric Threets (1981); Chris Resop (1982); Evan MacLane (1982); Travis Blackley (1982); Joe Savery (1985); Chad Wallach (1991); Steven Duggar (1993); Chih-Wei Hu (1993); Cody Morris (1996); Brett de Geus (1997); Gavin Hollowell (1997); and Johnathan Rodriguez (1999).